Home › Blog – Gladstones Private Rehab Clinic › How Much Does Rehab Cost?

 As well as the direct and obvious costs – such as accommodation, therapies, medication(s), and meals – you are also paying for:

-Private rehab clinics on the higher end of the price scale might also charge additional levies for features such as:
+Private rehab clinics on the higher end of the price scale might also charge additional fees for features such as:

 Given this, private residential rehab is well-suited if you:

-A partial hospitalisation programme (PHP) is very similar to an outpatient programme – however, partial hospitalisation has a more intensive time requirement.
+A partial hospitalisation programme (PHP) is very similar to an outpatient programme; however, it has a more intensive time commitment.

 You can view it as the middle ground between residential rehab and outpatient treatment.
 It requires you to spend anywhere from 5 to 8 hours per day in a medically supervised environment before returning home at the end of the day.

-Prices can vary significantly depending on the features and amenities provided; however, without the added costs of accommodation and three daily meals, partial hospitalisation programmes for drug and alcohol rehab typically cost between £1,500 and £2,000 per week, although higher and lower-priced service providers can be found.
+Prices can vary significantly depending on the features and level of support provided.
+Without the added costs of accommodation and meals, partial hospitalisation programmes for drug and alcohol rehab typically cost between £1,500 and £2,000 per week.

-These programmes often last for four weeks, although there are extended programmes if you are in need and have the means to continue paying for therapy.
+These programmes often last for four weeks, though extended programmes are available if you are in need and have the means to continue paying for therapy.

 Cost – between £1,500 and £2,000 per week